 This exchange offer is being extended to all holders of existing notes.
-As of the date of this offering circular, \$37.5 million aggregate principal amount of existing notes are outstanding.
+As of the date of this offering circular, \$37.5 million aggregate principal amount of existing notes is outstanding.
 This offering circular and the enclosed letter of transmittal are being sent to all holders of existing notes known to us.
-Approximately \$4.5 million in aggregate principal amount of the existing notes, or approximately 12% of the total outstanding existing notes, were tendered in response to our Amended Offer that was scheduled to expire at 12:00 midnight, Eastern Time, on June 19, 2002, which was less than the minimum condition of \$30 million principal amount of existing notes required to be tendered under the terms of the Amended Offer.
-The exchange offer will now expire at 12:00 midnight, Eastern Time, July 9, 2002 as a result of the new amendment outlined in this offering circular.
+Approximately \$4.5 million in aggregate principal amount of the existing notes, or approximately 12% of the total outstanding existing notes, were tendered in the original exchange offer that was scheduled to expire at 12:00 midnight, Eastern Time, on June 5, 2002, which was less than the minimum condition of \$9 million principal amount of existing notes required to be tendered under the original terms of the exchange offer prior to this amendment.
+The exchange offer will now expire at 12:00 midnight, Eastern Time, June 19, 2002 as a result of this amendment.
 We refer to this date and, if applicable, any date marking the extension of this date, as the expiration date in this offering circular.
 Subject to the conditions listed below, and assuming that we have not previously elected to amend in any respect the exchange offer for any reason or no reason, in our sole and absolute discretion, we will accept for exchange all existing notes that are properly tendered on or prior to the expiration date and not withdrawn as permitted below.
 See the section of this offering circular captioned "- Conditions to the Completion of the Exchange Offer."
 The form and terms of the exchange notes are described in this offering circular under the caption "Description of Exchange Notes."